- Credential Guard is a Windows 10 security feature.

 - In the Control Panel, go to Programs > Programs and Features.

-- If you are running Windows 10 version earlier than 1607, then check Hyper-V Hypervisor as well Isolated User Mode option.
+- If you are running Windows 10 version earlier than 1607, then check Hyper-V Hypervisor as well as the Isolated User Mode option.

 - Click OK to save the changes.